davglass/gist/README.markdown

 Works great with Gist: The Website.

-Ported this script to Python..
-Also supports passing multiple files
+Ported the Ruby script to Python..

+Also supports:

+ * Passing multiple files as arguments
+ * Optionally Read from STDIN
+ * Auto file type detection via ext
+ * Read support and clone support

 Installation